 Everyone loves eggs for breakfast when camping, right?
 A camping egg holder is an essential part of camping if you happen to be bringing eggs of any sort on your vacation.
 When packing a car full of camping supplies it’s exceptionally easy to break the eggs.
 This simple and inexpensive plastic container keeps your eggs unscrambled until you make camp.

 Having tinfoil is a great item to have in your wilderness cooking pantry.
 You don’t even need a camp stove to make a delicious meal if you have tinfoil.
-I don’t know how many times I have wrapped a sweet potato, a russet potato or fillet of fresh cut fish in tinfoil and cooked it over camp fire.
+I don’t know how many times I have wrapped a sweet potato, a russet potato or fillet of fresh-cut fish in tinfoil and cooked it over campfire.
 Baking potato is so simple with tinfoil.
 Just cut the potato in half and stuff with some Velveeta cheese.
 Wrap it in foil and cook it over the campfire.
 Easiest cheesiest camping baked potato ever!

-One of my favourite camping kitchen hacks ever is the hanging closet organiser.
+One of my favourite camping kitchens hacks ever is the hanging closet organiser.
 This household contraption is awesome (and inexpensive) when setting up your wilderness kitchen.
 Fill this hanging contraption on a tree branch once you make camp.
 Before leaving for your camping trip stock this baby up with everything from kitchen towels to dish soap.
 Load all the pockets with every kitchen tool you need, spices for wilderness cooking, disinfecting wipes, hand sanitizer and pretty much anything you need for the campsite.
 Being organised in advance is one of my biggest tips for successful wilderness cooking.

 Right next to the hanging closet organiser you need to set your pop up hamper-trash can.
-A pop up clothes hamper folds up very small when packing up camp and all you need to do is throw a few trash bags in your hanging closet organiser and before you know it you will have the most organised kitchen at your campsite!
+A pop-up clothes hamper folds up very small when packing up camp and all you need to do is throw a few trash bags in your hanging closet organiser and before you know it you will have the most organised kitchen at your campsite!
 It seems like whenever I pack the car for a camping trip, even if I try to pack light there are so many things I need to bring and the car gets very full, very quickly!
 Having items like the hanging closet organiser and pop up clothes hamper minimises space and keeps me organised once I reach camp.

 There are so many great gift ideas you can buy for your own kitchen when you do a lot of outdoor cooking and for friends as well.
 Let’s face it, camping gifts are the gift of fun; The gift that just keeps on giving.
 There is nothing like a few nights under the stars with good friends making memories that will last a lifetime in the great outdoors.
 If your friends are anything like mine, having a fantastic meal when you get into camp is extremely important!
 Just because you may be roughing it does not mean your cuisine has to suffer!